eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-local-installation/index.md

 127.0.0.1   corporate.memory
 ```

-Corporate Memory uses stardog triple store as a backend.
+Corporate Memory uses Stardog triple store as a backend.
 Stardog requires a license:

 ```bash
 # if you have a license copy it to conf/stardog/stardog-license-key.bin